 Agency and Vehicle Licensure

-Air Medical

 Mobile Integrated Health/Community Paramedicine

 Education

 Systems of Specialty Care

 Highway Incident and Transportation (HITS) Systems

 Rural EMS

 Safe Transport of Children

 Ad Hoc Committees

 The president may create ad hoc committees to address short-term interests of the Association.
 The chair shall be a state EMS official or state EMS director.
 The chair of the ad hoc committee shall communicate the annual work plan of the committee to the Board of Directors for approval.
 The duration of ad hoc committees should not exceed two (2) years unless extended by the Board of Directors.
 Membership on ad hoc committees is limited to members of the Association.